LeSynz/Tomo/PUBLIC_COMMANDS.md

 Use the `/config` command to access Tomo's configuration panel:

+1. **🎛️ Manage Individual Commands** - Full command management with pagination
+2. **⚡ Quick Enable/Disable Commands** - Toggle commands on/off quickly
-1. **🔄 Refresh Commands** - Re-scan all commands and update their public status
+3. **🔄 Scan for New Commands** - Re-scan all commands and update their public status
-2. **🔍 Discover Commands** - Find and register new commands only
+4. **🔍 Discover Available Commands** - Find and register new commands only
-3. **⚙️ Manage Individual Commands** - Toggle enabled/public status and manage permissions

 ## 💖 Examples